CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/Find-And-Remove/find-and-remove-text-block.md

 ### Text To Remove or Occurrence is not present

-If [Text To Remove][TextToRemove Property], or the specified [Occurrence][Occurrence Property] is not present, there is nothing to remove, so no operation is performed.
+If [Text To Remove][TextToRemove Property] or the specified [Occurrence][Occurrence Property] is not present, there is nothing to remove, so no operation is performed.

 ### Immutable String data type